What Is the AIP Diet? A Complete Guide to the Autoimmune Protocol Diet

 • Whole foods such as vegetables and fruit (excluding nightshades)

-• High-quality proteins such as poultry, fish, grass-fed meat, and organ meats
+• Quality proteins: poultry, fish, grass-fed meat, organ meats

-• Nutrient-dense foods including bone broth, shellfish, and liver
+• Nutrient-dense foods such as bone broth, shellfish, and liver

-• Healthy fats such as olive, avocado, and coconut oils
+• Healthy fats: olive, avocado, and coconut oils

-2. Try a small portion, then gradually increase over 3–7 days while monitoring your symptoms.
+2. Increase gradually over 3–7 days while monitoring symptoms.

-3. Track any changes in digestion, mood, energy, skin, or pain.
+3. Track changes in joint pain, digestion, energy, mood, and skin.

-4. If symptoms return, remove the food and wait before testing another.
+4. If symptoms flare, remove the food and wait before testing another.

 Benefits and Research on the AIP Diet